Little Sprouts Parent Coaching

 Parents receive coaching through from the Parent Coach, using a behavioral skills training format, and comprehensive feedback is provided on the parent’s use of their implementation of PRT and ESDM strategies.
 The Parent Coach will support parents in selecting activities that are both motivating and fun for their child, during which they will practice different PRT and ESDM strategies.

-The Parent Coach will come to the parent’s house each week for two hours, over the course of the 12-week program.
+The Parent Coach will come to the parent’s house each week for 1.5 hours, over the course of the 12-week program.
 Little Sprouts is designed to help parents feel comfortable and confident in their ability to implement the strategies to fidelity, providing multiple learning opportunities through different weekly topics, to ensure they can apply the skills learned after the program ends.

 *Pivotal Response Treatment (PRT)is one of the few intervention methods for autism that is both comprehensive (as listed by the National Research Council; of the National Academy of Sciences) and empirically supported.
 It is recognized by the National Professional Development Center on Autism Spectrum Disorders and the National Standards Project.